-Lawyers licensed in another U.S. jurisdiction and lawyers licensed in a foreign jurisdiction who want to practice as house counsel must become licensed in Washington.
+Lawyers licensed in another U.S. jurisdiction or foreign jurisdiction who want to practice as house counsel must become licensed in Washington.
 They may seek licensing in Washington by motion under Washington Supreme Court Admission and Practice Rule (APR) 3(c) or as House Counsel under APR 8(f)).

 House counsel applicants may continue to practice on a temporary basis under Washington Supreme Court Rules of Professional Conduct (RPC) 5.5 pending the application for admission.

 House Counsel Application Process